Skip to content

 Oracle Test Connection

-Validates connectivity to an Oracle database using provided credentials.
-It sends a lightweight test request to confirm that the host, port, service/SID, and authentication are correct, returning a human-readable status and a structured JSON result.
+Validates connectivity to an Oracle database using the provided credentials.
+It performs a lightweight test and returns both a human-readable status summary and a structured JSON response with details.

 Preview